-As an owner, you are required to make regular contributions to the common expenses operating and capital reserve funds, often referred to as condominium fees.
+As a condominium owner, you will be required to make regular contributions to the common expenses operating and capital reserve funds, often referred to as condominium fees.
 The corporation needs money to meet its financial obligations - paying for insurance premiums, snow removal, grass cutting, major repairs to common property, replacement of common property, etc. The main source of income for a condominium corporation is the money paid by the owners.

-The corporation will review and collect the owners' contributions towards the common expenses funds, and can increase the fees.
+The corporation will review and collect the owners' contributions towards the common expenses fund.
+Make sure you know how much you will have to pay, and how this amount is calculated.
 Most condominium contributions are paid monthly.
+Be aware that the fees can go up!